slott56/slott56.github.io/Pelican/content/blog/2008/04/2008_04_02-technology_and_new_business_models.rst

-:strong:`Push Back` .
+**Push Back**.
     If the business utterly rejects the technology, responding with strong, negative criticism, then there are fairly serious organizational issues.
 Lessons learned from the music business:  executives are trying to preserve a business model they don't really understand.